Editors Note: Recap post by Kyle Smith, Inside Sales Consultant at The Bridge Group, from the Sales Hacker Series in Boston.

 If you’re lucky enough to have the team version you can also see what other reps are using that is successful and steal those templates for your own use.

-Use this to further describe what I meant with the email pre scheduling.
-A defined call cadence does 2 big things – optimize connect rate and take the decision of “what do I do next” out of the hands of your SDRs in execution mode so they can focus on prospecting.
+Use this to further describe what I meant with the email pre-scheduling.
+A defined call sequence does 2 big things – optimize connect rate and take the decision of “what do I do next” out of the hands of your SDRs in execution mode so they can focus on prospecting.

 Going Outbound for Dunkin’

-Almost equally as important as the cadence (when to call) is what to say when you call.
+Almost equally as important as the timing of the call is what to say when you call.
 The themes of each message must tell your story and touch on the ways you could help your target buyer solve business challenges.